jeffpar/pcjs.v1/docs/about/pcx86/README.md

 [Documentation](/docs/pcx86/) for details.

 + Excellent IBM hardware compatibility ensures all the original IBM BIOS ROMs operate properly, and that the machines run at their original speed.
-Even obsolete hardware, such as the original PC XT hard disk controller, is supported.
+Even obsolete hardware, such as the original PC XT hard drive controller, is supported.

 + The CPU component is easily configured to emulate an 8088, 80186, 80286, or 80386.
 A target speed can also